 LARRY MENEFEE

-Dr. Menefee has served as Director of Theatre at several universities and has directed more than a hundred university and community theatre productions.
+Back to All Faculty“Doc” Menefee joined the faculty in 1996 as Professor of Theatre and Speech.
+He has served as Director of Theatre at several universities and has directed more than a hundred university and community theatre productions.
 He has written and published several articles in regional and national theatre journals, as well as serving as editor for Theatre Southwest, a regional theatre journal.
-Dr. Menefee has also completed his own translation and adaptation of Sophocles’ Oedipus the King from the original Greek which was produced as a main stage production at Cumberland in the fall of 2007.
+Dr. Menefee has also completed his own translation and adaptation of Sophocles’ Oedipus the King from the original Greek which was produced as a main stage production at Cumberland.

 Dr. Menefee is an avid reader with wide-ranging interests from the classical to contemporary novels.
-He particularly enjoys novels of other cultures, sci-fi and western fiction.
+He particularly enjoys novels of other cultures, sci-fi, and western fiction.
 Two of his favorite novels are The Count of Monte Cristo and Ayn Rand’s The Fountainhead.
 His personal study regularly involves reading from the Greek New Testament and the Septuagint (the Greek translation of the Old Testament).

 An accomplished speaker, Dr. Menefee has taught thousands of students in basic communication courses, and has taught courses in Linguistics, public speaking, oral interpretation, speech for the elementary school teacher, and presently teaches voice and articulation for theatre which focuses on dialect problems, stage speech, phonetics (IPA), and the British dialect.